h2oai/datatable/docs/api/dt/cummax.rst

     .. x-version-added:: 1.1.0

     For each column from `cols` calculate cumulative max.
-The max of the missing values is calculated as zero.
+The maximum of the missing values is calculated as zero.
 In the presence of :func:`by()`, the cumulative max is computed per group.